sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 The `manysketch` command sketches one or more fastas into a zipped sourmash signature collection (`zip`).

-To run `manysketch`, you need to build a text file list of fasta files, with one on each line (`fa.txt`, below).
+To run `manysketch`, you need to build a text file list of fasta files, with one on each line (`fa.csv`, below).
 You can then run:

 ```
-sourmash scripts manysketch fa.txt -o fa.zip
+sourmash scripts manysketch fa.csv -o fa.zip
 ```
 The output will be written to `fa.zip`